Loading Reloaded

 The thought of managing multiple loadings by hand again makes me shiver.
 It's the same feeling I got when I started to use a tweening library.

-The project is hosted at google code.
+The project is hosted at github.
 Right now, I believe it's very close the final API.
 Mostly bug fixes and other enhancements.

 Links: